artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   - Reduce the number of lines to 2, to keep the total data cache size the same: 2<sup>N</sup> Lines = 1
   - Test the two available write allocation policies: *Write No-Allocate* and *Write Allocate*.

 c.
+Four-way set associative data cache.

+d.
 Modified program: A programmer suggests the following modification for the program that runs in a two-way set associative data cache with write allocation.
 Analyze in detail the cache behaviour in this case.

 ```
 #define N 4